miyagawa/plack-handbook/en/13_use_plack_test_to_test_your_application.md

 ### Testing

 There are many ways to test web applications, either with a live server or using a mock request technique.
-Some web application frameworks allow you to write an unit test using one of those methods, but the way you write tests differ per framework of your choice.
+Some web application frameworks allow you to write an unit test using one of those methods, but the way you write tests differs per framework of your choice.

 Plack::Test gives you *a unified interface* to test *any* web applications and frameworks that is compatible to PSGI using *both* mock request and live HTTP server.